rafapolmann/marajoara-cinema-management/README.md

 After above steps:
 * Access this address: http://localhost:4400/

-#### Obs.: Cannot possible make both deployment (Docker and Kind) simultaneously in the same machine because back-end api use the same port: 44500.
+#### Obs.: Cannot possibly make both deployment (Docker and Kind) simultaneously in the same machine because back-end API use the same port: 44500.

 ## ✒️ Authors